exploits-club/bug.directory-static-site/content/index.md

 ## What Is It?
 bug.directory is a searchable Obsidian vault brought to you by the [exploits.club](https://exploits.club) team.
 It's intended to serve as a collection of vuln research, exploit development, and reverse engineering resources to help you get spun up on new projects fast.

-The database has been initially seeded with weekly resources collected in https://blog.exploits.club. **That said, the vault is [open-source](https://github.com/exploits-club/bug.directory) and thus the more contributions from the community the better.**
+The database has been initially seeded with weekly resources collected for [the exploits club newsletter](https://blog.exploits.club). **That said, the vault is [open-source](https://github.com/exploits-club/bug.directory) and thus the more contributions from the community the better.**

 ## How To Use It?